 For more information on Naturescaping and related topics, check out these resources:

 - What is Naturescaping, really?
-Check out this description from the West Multnomah Soil and Water Conservation District here.
+Check out this description from the West Multnomah Soil and Water Conservation District.

-- Interested in Naturscaping workshops?
-Look at upcoming offerings here.
+- Interested in Naturescaping workshops?
+Look at upcoming offerings.
 Our local nurseries and local gardening books are also very helpful in finding the right native plant for your site conditions.

 - Want some guidelines on pesticide and fertilizer use in your Naturescape?
-Check out resources here.
+Check out pesticide and fertilizer resources.

 - Want a good deal?
-Get a coupon here for “the good (right) stuff.”
+Get a coupon for “the good (right) stuff".

 If you have questions or would like more information contact Kevin McCaleb, Water Conservation Specialist at 503-675-3747.
 Let’s work together on solutions.